spacetelescope/jwql/README.md

 conda update conda
 ```

-Next, users should activate the `root` environment:
+Next, users should activate the `base` environment:

 ```
-source activate root
+source activate base
 ```

 Lastly, users can create the `jwqldev` environment via the `environment.yml` file: